laugh12321/TensorRT-YOLO/examples/classify/README.en.md

 ### Inference Using CLI

-> [!NOTE]
-> The `--cudaGraph` command added from version 4.0 can further accelerate the inference process, but this feature only supports static models.
->
-> From version 5.1 and later, support for image classification inference is added.
-The command `-m 4, --mode 4` is used to select the image classification.

 1. Use the `trtyolo` command-line tool from the `tensorrt_yolo` library for inference.
 Run the following command to view help information:

     ```bash